3rd high-ranking Killeen staff member resigns in less than month

 Through a Texas Public Information Act request, the Killeen Daily Herald obtained the resignation letters of Executive Director of Finance Jonathan Locke and City Secretary Lucy Aldrich, with the latter’s last day scheduled for July 15 and Locke’s planned for July 22.

-Aldrich has worked for the city for 19 years; Locke has been with the city for 7 years.
+Aldrich has worked for the city for 19 years; Locke has been with the city for seven years.

 Neither provided specific reasons for their resignations.